Senior Wellness Guide – Healthy Aging

 “Older people may be influenced by their own recollections from years past how their elders endured the ‘vicissitudes of aging.’
 This may be an understandable point of reference for some, but is not a realistic guide for what to expect from American healthcare in the 21st Century.”

-Seniors need to be aware about ageism in health care, and to advocate for their own quality care.
+Seniors need to be aware about ageism in health care and should advocate for their own quality care.

-According to government statistics, nearly 18 million Americans care for a chronically ill, disabled, or elderly family member or friend in the home during any given year.
-That’s almost 8 percent of the population aged 20 and over.
+Nearly 18 million Americans care for a chronically ill, disabled, or elderly family member or friend in the home during any given year.
+That’s almost 8 percent of the population ages 20 and over.